alexspurling/elm-recipes/json-parsing/README.md

 #### Creating a Decoder

-Before we even touch the input json string above, we first need to create a `Decoder Voter` which is some type that understands how to convert Json data into a value of type `Voter`.
-You cannot create a `Decoder` from scratch, the only way to create a `Decoder` for a complex type is to combine already existing `Decoder`s of simpler types.
-Fortunately, the `Json.Decoder` module exposes functions to return `Decoder`s for all the Json primitive types such as `string`, `int` and `list`.
+Before we even touch the input Json string above, we first need to create a `Decoder Voter`. `Decoder Voter`s are things that will convert Json data into a `Voter` or fail.
+You cannot create one from scratch though -- you build it up out of simple `Decoder`s provided by the standard library.
+Fortunately, the `Json.Decoder` module exposes a `Decoder` for all the Json primitive types such as `string`, `int` and quite a few ways to combine them.

 Let's look at our first `Decoder` function: